Meghann Oakes Rust

 Director of Marketing & Outreach

 After living over a decade on the East Coast Jean returned to Vacaville with her husband, Bassem to raise their two children.
-She also serves on the Cambridge Elementary School PTA Board as Art Reflections Chair to promote involvement in the arts.
+She has served on the VBC Board of Directors since 2016 and is passionate about providing children access to the performing arts.

 A message from the President